Electric car charging cables and plugs explained

 CCS charging plug

-The CCS1 plug is an enhanced version of the Type 1 AC plug, with an additional two power contacts to enable DC fast charging.
-CCS1 is the most common fast charging plug across North America besides Tesla’s Supercharger technology which has its own plug and can charge at speeds of up to 350 kW.
-The CCS2, on the other hand, is an enhanced version of the Type 2 AC plug with an additional two power contacts to enable DC fast charging.
+The CCS1 plug is an enhanced version of the Type 1 AC plug with two additional power contacts to enable DC rapid charging.
+CCS1 is the most common rapid-charging plug across North America besides Tesla's Supercharger technology which has its own plug.
+CCS1 supports power outputs of up to 350 kW.

-CHAdeMO charging plug
+CHAdeMO

-The current GB/T DC charging plug can deliver up to 237.5 kW.
+The current GB/T DC charging plug can deliver up to 500 kW.
 China’s Electricity Council is also currently developing a new version, in partnership with the CHAdeMO Association, that could deliver up to a whopping 900 kW.
+This latest version—called ChaoJi—enables DC charging at over 500 kW while ensuring safety thanks to a durable cable and plug design.

-Tesla charging plug
+Tesla charger plug

 Ready to start charging?